 It is a night blooming cerus plant, it is in the succulent family and only blooms once a year, but it is beautiful.

 I have one too, had it for more than a decade & it has never bloomed.
 I knew it was a succulent, but never knew the proper name.
-How could I get it to bloom?
-It is potted with my ponytail palm that is over 4' tall.

 It is a night blooming cereus.
 Interesting enough, in Puerto Rico it is referred to as lady of the night, because it flowers open at night and by morning it's closed.
 I have one that blooms in white.
 They are beautiful.